Chapter 1

 America’s honor was at stake.
 How would our close allies trust America in the future, knowing of this cruel deceit?

 That was done in spite of Russia betraying America and Britain in World War i.
 And we must not forget that Stalin made a pact with Hitler before World War ii.
 Russia allied itself with Hitler and Germany.
 Those two nations captured and shared Poland’s territory.
-Stalin also attacked little peace-loving Finland at the beginning of World War ii.
+Stalin also attacked peace-loving Finland at the beginning of World War ii.
 But that didn’t stop us from closely allying ourselves with him.

 Then, after the war, Russia used all the power we helped it amass to gobble up Eastern Europe!

 Did politics influence America’s decision to stay out of the Philippines?
-MacArthur, like Eisenhower, could have become a political force for the opposing party.
+MacArthur, like Dwight D. Eisenhower, could have become a political force for the opposing party.
 Whatever the reasons, it is one of the ugliest chapters in our military history.
 It revealed a deadly weakness that continues in America today.

 We are fast losing our world dominance.
 That is mainly because we no longer have a world overview.
-That is why we often work against our friendly allies, like in 1979 with the Shah of Iran.
+That is why we often work against our friendly allies, like in 1979 with the shah of Iran.
 The U.S. helped force him from power.
 His departure opened the door to the radical Islamic movement all over the world—led by Iran.

 That force alone has greatly destabilized the world.
 It is the major cause of a violent and unstable Middle East!
 And it is directly tied to America’s weakness.
 America no longer has the will to lead the world with its power.
 “And I will break the pride of your power; and I will make your heaven as iron, and your earth as brass” (Leviticus 26:19).
 Our broken will is only one of many curses now coming upon Britain and America.